arvjei11/minecraft-seq2seq-chatbot/README.md

 A Minecraft-based chatbot leveraging Seq2Seq models with LSTM architecture for dynamic Q&A interactions.
 Utilizes beam search for optimal response generation and integrates sentiment analysis for personalized user engagement.

+Note that this model could perform much better with more training, tuning, and higher embedding dimensions.
+My resources were limited and as a result, this current version has insufficient training as of now.
 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)